DamynFilipuzzi/steam-deals/README.md

 1. Make a copy of the `.env.example` file and rename it to `.env`.
 Then fill the blank fields in the `.env` file.
 1. Run `npm install`.
 1. Then run `npm run build`, and finally `npm run dev`.
+1. Finally run `npm run db:push` to build the database.

+***Note:*** This repository depends on the <a target="_blank" href="https://github.com/DamynFilipuzzi/scraper-py">steam-scraper-py</a> project for scraping data from Steam's app library.
+If you haven’t run the scraper yet, no apps will be visible.

 ## Tech Stack